-Built in 1218, this was one of the most important medical schools built by the Seljuks and was once Anatolia's foremost hospital.
-Look...
+Dating to 1218, this was one of the most important medical schools built by the Seljuks and was once Anatolia's foremost hospital.
+But...

-The Kale Camii is a squat Ottoman work constructed by Sultan Murat III's grand vizier Mahmut Paşa.
+The squat Ottoman Kale Camii (1580) was constructed by Sultan Murat III's grand vizier Mahmut Paşa.

-Go through a monumental Seljuk gateway to get to the Bürüciye Medresesi.
-It was built to teach 'positive sciences' in 1271 by the...
+Reached through a monumental Seljuk gateway, is the Bürüciye Medresesi, built to teach 'positive sciences' in 1271 by Iranian...

 This tiny cafe pumps out good music and serves up coffee to arty university-types.